-Do you ever feel like just hanging a “Do Not Disturb” sign around your neck?
+Do you ever feel like hanging a “Do Not Disturb” sign around your neck?
 I know I do.
 I would like a break from the children’s minor emergencies, unexpected events that come up in life, people doing things that are irritating or hurtful.
 In short, I don’t want life to disturb me!
 I would rather cruise along, serene, in a clean-hotel-room-with-fluffy-pillows kind of existence.
 I guess after a while it might get boring, but it would be nice to try for a few days.

-“Now when Jesus saw the crowds, he had compassion for them because they were troubled and helpless, like sheep without a shepherd.”
+“Now when Jesus saw the crowds, He had compassion for them because they were troubled and helpless, like sheep without a shepherd.”
 Matthew 9:36